henry252525/MarkTex/README.md

 anybody who is familiar with Markdown should have no problem adapting to MarkTex.

+See `sample.mtex`, `sample_awesome.mtex`, and `sample_new.mtex` for a quick
+overview of the MarkTex syntax, or below for a detailed explaination of the language constructs.

 ### Title and Author

 Every MarkTex document starts with the following two lines: